Thai identity card: History

 Prior to the introduction of an identification card in 1943, anyone who wanted to travel can apply for an internal passport at the district office.
 However, the law was rarely enforced until 1943, when a compulsory identification book law was enacted.
 Thai nationals who were 16 and older and lived within designated areas were required to have an identification book, similar to the existing internal passport.

 In 1963, an identification book was replaced by a smaller laminated paper card featuring holder's photo with height scale.
 All personal information was typewritten on the obverse side.
 Date of issue and expiry were typed on the reverse.
 The cost charged was ฿5 (around ฿90 today) for any issuance, whether of a new card or a replacement.
 It was at this time that identification cards became legally required by every Thai citizen.
 However, the card could be forged easily as there was no security features.
 It could also be damaged easily due to being made with paper.

 With the introduction of microfilm, dot matrix printer and mainframe computer, the 1963 card became obsolete in 1987.
 At that time, Thai nationals were assigned unique 13-digit personal numbers that integrated the card issuance with other registrations.
 Thai nationals who turned 15 had to apply for a card in person at a district office.
 The card production was centralized; this meant all application forms and thumb prints had to be microfilmed and submitted to the registration administration bureau in Bangkok for further processing.
 The card was made of paper printed by dot matrix printer and laminated with special coating.

 In 1996, all identification cards issued in Bangkok were printed on site using a computer system.
 Outside Bangkok, on the other hand, a registrar had to submit paper forms for manual processing.
 Since then, the card issuing system was subsequently implemented nationwide.
 However, the information provided on the card is all in Thai; one had to translate the card for use in foreign countries.
 As a result, in 2005, a bilingual national identification card was adopted and is still in use today.

-In 2011, the government led by Abhisit Vejjajiva proposed that the minimum age for identification card should be reduced from 15 to 7 years, in order to reduce the use of birth certificate and other evidences for children.
+In 2011, the government led by Abhisit Vejjajiva proposed that the minimum age for identification card should be reduced from 15 to 7 years, in order to reduce the use of birth certificate and other evidence for children.